SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-06-doctorow-on-ai.md

 In 1811 at the height of the cloth-making revolution in England, oligarch, aristocrats, and monopolies were the rule of the day.
 This is the inevitable way in which they warp human minds.
-Like Sauron's ring, this sort of economic power tempts with great fantasies, but morally destroys the holder in the end..
+Like the fictionsl [ring of Sauron](https://en.wikipedia.org/wiki/One_Ring), this sort of economic power tempts with great fantasies, but morally destroys the holder in the end.

 That is, of course, a _dark and hopeless_ fantasy: